-Now it’s possible this will soon change, with the country seeking to reopen after maintaining some of the planet’s tightest travel restrictions during Covid-19, and airlines increasing capacity (albeit slowly) in anticipation of this shift.
+As travel to Japan rebounds in the wake of the coronavirus pandemic, prices have gone up even further, in spite of airlines increasing capacity (albeit slowly) in the wake of this shift.
 For now, however, I think it’s more productive to focus on the best airline to fly to Japan in business class, price notwithstanding.

 ANA or JAL Business Class to Japan

 In general, flying on All Nippon Airways or Japan Airlines business class is an exquisite experience, with lie-flat beds, gourmet cuisine (I’m talking Japanese restaurant quality) and perfectly balanced service.
 Unfortunately, you have to be careful when booking a business class flight to Japan on these carriers: Some routes feature older aircraft that have subpar products, even if they might otherwise be the best airline to Japan.
 Conversely, while ANA’s new first and business class cabins arguably make it the best airline to fly to Japan, the product is only deployed on limited routes (and on the 777-300ER).